mitranim/jtg/readme.md

 ## Overview

 "JS Task Group".
-Simple JS-based replacement for Make, Gulp, etc. Similar in design to Go [Gtg](https://github.com/mitranim/gtg).
+Simple JS-based replacement for Make, Gulp, etc. Similar in design to [Gtg](https://github.com/mitranim/gtg) made for Go.

 Jtg works differently from other task runners.
 It's _not_ a CLI executable.
 It's just a library that you import and call.